IvoBlok/CSE_FGO/README.md

 ========
 I now use perf and hotspot.
 So for example gather data with 'perf record --call-graph dwarf ./main_debug', then run 'hotspot' to get the results.
 Alternatively use the GUI in (sudo) hotspot; Framepoint is probably the nicest mode.
+I also use Intel VTune here, since it has a pretty nice source -> assembly visualization.
+To use Intel Vtune run:

+    source /opt/intel/oneapi/setvars.sh
+    vtune -collect hotspots -knob enable-characterization-insights=false -r vTuneResults -- ./mainDebug vtune-gui <results_directory (vTuneResults)>

+Profiling the parallel version can also be done with VTune:

+    source /opt/intel/oneapi/setvars.sh
+    mpirun --use-hwthread-cpus -np 16 vtune -collect hotspots -knob enable-characterization-insights=false -r vTuneResults -- ./mainMPIDebug vtune-gui <results_directory>

 To Do
 =========
+ - Investigate the lower success percentage compared to the paper results
  - the quadratic fit local real optimization, on rare occasions, instead of decreasing the energy, increases it by quite a bit; leading to occasional spikes in the RealCluster violin plots.
- - Investigate the lower success percentage compared to the paper results
+ - General speedups are defintely achievable; stuff like gradient calculation, getNeighbours and others can easily be improved upon
  - localDiscreteFrozenOptimization can probably be sped up further; only the freeAtom moves around; so getAtomEnergy() could keep the same neighbour points data loaded, only updating the broadcasted freeAtom
- - rewrite gradient calculation using SIMD instructions?
- - Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
+ - (FUTURE CHANGE) Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
 Fix center of mass.
 Look into preconditioning for this problem
- - check basic interpolation methods for discrete Energy calculation; the smaller lookup (and potentially higher cache hit rate) might be worth it for some basic interpolation methods
+ - (FUTURE CHANGE) check basic interpolation methods for discrete Energy calculation; the smaller lookup (and potentially higher cache hit rate) might be worth it for some basic interpolation methods
- - instead of in DMC moving the active to a random point around the target, try calculating the average direction of the targets energy, such that we can place the active atom on the opposite side such that we're likelier to get an actual totalEnergy improvement.
+ - (FUTURE CHANGE) instead of in DMC moving the active to a random point around the target, try calculating the average direction of the targets energy, such that we can place the active atom on the opposite side such that we're likelier to get an actual totalEnergy improvement.